11Cpss/college-readiness-predictors-hsls/README.md

 # Predicting College Freshman Academic Success: Pre-College Indicators Analysis

-## My Contributions
+## My Contributions(-Jaden Wu)
 This is my groups UCSD Cogs108 Final Project.
 My involvement was the intial project conceptualization, data cleaning and wrangling, and anything modeling related.
 I also created the youtube video for our final project.
+I hope you enjoy our project!
 Link to the video will be here:
 - https://www.youtube.com/watch?v=C1qti7sBx44
 ## Executive Summary